uCtrl/Server/README.md

 ### Quick Install for Macintosh users

 There's a script in `script/bootstrap-mac`.
 It will make you have Homebrew, Node.js and MongoDB installed.
 If not, it will install them.
-After, it will install all dependencies, so the only command to run is `gulp`.
+After, it will install all dependencies, so the only command to run is `gulp`. *You might (or not) need to Download and Install [gulp][gulp] yourself.*

 ### Start the server

-The quickest way to get started with the project is to clone it and utilize it like this:
+Clone the repo:
+`git clone git@github.com:uCtrl/Server.git`

 Install dependencies: